qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/spatial_statistics.rst

   and save the temporary output layer in a second moment.
 * Click **[Run]** to generate the distance matrix layer.
-* Open the attribute table of the generated layer: values refer to the distances between the :guilabel:`distance_points` layer and the first two points found of the :guilabel:`Sampled Points` one:
+* Open the attribute table of the generated layer: values refer to the distances between the :guilabel:`Distance Points` layer and the first two points found of the :guilabel:`Sampled Points` one:

 .. image:: img/distance_matrix_example.png